|

 Highlands and Islands,

-Remains of a 16th century residence on the shores of Birsay Bay, built by Earl Robert Stewart.
+The Birsay Earl's Palace is a 16th-century residence on the shores of Birsay Bay, built by Earl Robert Stewart.
 Extensive walls still stand, though not to any great height.
-Earl Robert was known for his harsh treatment of his people, and may have used forced labour to build his palace.
-The house was constructed around a courtyard, and several ranges of buildings around the inner yard can still be seen.
-The location is as impressive as the palace itself; the views across to the Brough of Birsay are superb.
+Earl Robert was known for his harsh treatment of his people and may have used forced labour to build his palace.

 Birsay,